Mhatons/To-do-List/README.md

 # Todo-List-App

-> A todo list app, built with React for the Microverse module 3 block 2 curriculum requirement, aimed at Using React life cycle methods and, Understanding the mechanism of lifting state up.
+> A todo list app, built with React for the module 3 block 2 curriculum requirement, aimed at Using React life cycle methods and, Understanding the mechanism of lifting state up.

 ## Built With